CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 #### Prevent Source Routing

-Source routing is a common security threat that allows attackers to send packets to your network and then use the returned information to break into your network.
+Source routing is a common security threat that allows attackers to send packets to your network, then use the returned information to break into your network.
 If your organization is not purposefully using source routing, disable it.

 To disable IPv4 source-routed packets, set the current behavior with the following command: